AnirudhDagar/gsoc/README.md

 * [Simon's Blog](http://simonpf.github.io/gsoc/)

 The website is powered by the [fastpages](https://github.com/fastai/fastpages) template and the minima theme.
+Build locally with docker installed and running using `make server`.